LiliyaSm/nodejs2022Q2-service/README.md

 Images are published to docker hub
 ![](docker1.jpg)

+## Logs

+Application logs are written to a folder "logs"

 ## Running application

 After starting the app on port (4000 as default) you can open